 11.1.
-To accommodate the new developments of up to 10 dwellings - off High St and up to 30 dwellings - off Station Rd the Settlement Policy Area for the Parish of Oakley will be formally changed as part of this neighbourhood plan (see map below).
+To accommodate the new developments of up to 10 dwellings - off High St and up to 30 dwellings - off Station Rd the Settlement Policy Area for the Parish of Oakley has been formally changed as part of this neighbourhood plan (see map below).

-Map showing additional areas to be included within the Oakley Settlement Policy Area.
+Map showing additional areas included within the Oakley Settlement Policy Area.